simonlimon/Flix/README.md

 - [x] Progress bar for fetching data
 - [x] Circular progress bars around images in table view
 - [x] Horizontal collection view with infinite scroll
-- [x] Borders around images have colors matching rating
+- [x] Borders around images are colored according to the rating
-- [x] When images are tapped, quick info is displayed
+- [x] When images are tapped, quick info about the rating is displayed
-- [x] Alpha of collection views posters matching popularity
+- [x] The transparency of the collection view posters matches the popularity of the movies

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):